 Along those lines, here are my 10 garden resolutions for 2018, some of which may work for you, too:

-1. Test my soil.
 Although I never miss this step with my clients, I’m often remiss in my own garden.
 Learning about your soil is crucial if you want to provide the best conditions for plants to grow.

 This year as soon as the soil has warmed up, I plan to take samples from different areas of my garden and send them off for analysis.
 I’ll order the kits from University of Delaware.
 Their soil testing facility provides information on soil acidity, texture and amount of organic matter that can identify factors that may be negatively affecting your plants.
 They also provide recommendations for what nutrients to apply (and how much) to improve things, as well as appropriate rates of fertilizer.

-2. Plant late-season bulbs, especially dahlias (which are technically tubers.)
+Specifically dahlias (which are technically tubers.)
 This year, I planted two new varieties of dahlias in my garden here in Maryland.
 They put on a spectacular show from July through October, outperforming many of the other late-summer bloomers in my garden.

-4. Prune my boxwood in early winter.
 My boxwood shrubs have become very dense, which is a clear sign that it’s time to open them up a little with some careful thinning.
 Thick foliage is a leading cause of many of the diseases affecting this beautiful plant.
 Thinning brings light and air into the interior of the shrub and helps it stay healthy.

 The United States National Arboretum recommends thinning boxwood on an annual basis, a task best done in early winter.
 I plan to thin mine next year in early December, which is also a good time for harvesting branches for holiday decorations.
 If yours need to be thinned, too, click here for the Arboretum’s recommendations on how to thin boxwood.